 Motivated by Roll's (1984) analysis of Wall Street Journal (WSJ) stories, we supplement our analysis by searching the WSJ for articles about FCOJ futures from January 1, 1984 to November 11, 1998.
-However, in contrast to Roll, who emphasizes that there are many articles about the weather, we wish to focus more on other factors.
-During this period of 3686 days, there were a total of 384 articles in the WSJ about FCOJ.
-We then classified these articles into one of six categories related to the focal point of the article, namely news about (i) weather, (ii) production, (iii) Brazil, (iv) demand, (v) technical factors, and (vi) miscellaneous.
+However, in contrast to Roll, who emphasizes that there are many articles about the Roll examines some of these factors as well as others and finds little or no explanatory power, albeit in a linear weather, we wish to focus more on other factors.
+During this period of 3686 days, there are a total of 384 articles in the WSJ about FCOJ.
+We classify each article into one of six categories related to the focal point of the article, namely news about (i) weather, (ii) production, (iii) Brazil, (iv) demand, (v) technical factors, and (vi) miscellaneous.
 For example, a news article about Brazil might relate to information about export prices, shipment delays, tariff rates, and Brazilian weather such as droughts.
 In contrast, demand stories relate to changes in the movement of FCOJ, behavior patterns of consumers, competing products, and retail sales.
 The results are reported in Tables 9 and 10.

-Table 9 shows that on days associated with WSJ news, the volatility is substantially higher than on days associated with no WSJ news.
+Table 9 shows that on days associated with WSJ news the volatility is substantially higher than on days associated with no WSJ news.
 In particular, the variance is 3.85 times larger on news days.
-Furthermore, the direction of the FCOJ price movement coincides with the news content, e.g., 0.97% versus -1.23% on news about low versus high temperatures, respectively.
+Furthermore, the direction of the FCOJ price movement coincides with the news content, e.g., 0.97% versus - 1.23% on news about low versus high temperatures, respectively.
 Most interesting is that of the 384 WSJ stories, less than one-third were about weather, and more than 40% were either about U.S. production or Brazil.
 Moreover, these stories were associated with return volatilities close to or greater than those of weather-related stories.
 This is strong anecdotal evidence that other information seems relevant for the FCOJ market.

 Table 10 provides the distribution of news stories across months.
-Unsurprisingly, the weatherrelated articles generally occurred in winter months.
+Unsurprisingly, the weather-related articles generally occurred in winter months.
 However, stories about Brazilian FCOJ production occur throughout the year, which suggests that important information gets released during spring and summer months.
-Finally, while the WSJ writes some stories about production in winter and early spring months, October is by far the most important month..
-As discussed below,
+Finally, while the WSJ writes some stories about production in winter and early spring months, October is by far the most important month.15 As discussed below, October is an important month as it represents the first official government forecast of orange production for the forthcoming season.

-&lt;sup>12It should be noted that there is a self-selection problem at work here.
+14It should be noted that there is a self-selection problem at work here.
 On days in which FCOJ futures prices moved, WSJ reporters might look for a story to fit the futures price movement.
 Alternatively, on days with more interesting stories, the WSJ might ignore news about FCOJ futures.
 In either case, the reader should be cautious interpreting these results beyond the anecdotal nature of the evidence.

-&lt;sup>13Roll also notes stories about USDA crop forecasts but states that they are immaterial for explaining return variability.
-Bauer and Orazem (1994) provide a detailed analysis of USDA forecasts and FCOJ returns
+15Roll also notes stories about USDA crop forecasts but states that they are immaterial for explaining return variability.